EdidiongEsu/electrical_grid/data_generation/readme.md

 ## What This Notebook Does

 This notebook is a **streaming data generator** for a simulated electrical grid.
-It acts as a fake IoT source — endlessly creating realistic readings from smart meters and transformers, then writing them to a data lake in Delta format.
+It acts as a fake IoT source, endlessly creating realistic readings from smart meters and transformers, then writing them to a data lake in Delta format.
 Think of it as a synthetic sensor stream you can run on Databricks to build and test downstream pipelines without needing real hardware.

 The simulation has three moving parts: **50 smart meters**, **5 transformers** (each serving 10 meters), and a **grid events log**.
 Every 30 seconds, a new batch fires.
 Meters report voltage, current, power draw, and energy consumed.
 Transformers report their aggregate load and online/offline status.
 And when something goes wrong — a breaker trips — that event gets recorded separately.

 The most interesting part is the **outage logic**.
 Each batch, every transformer has a small random chance (3%) of going offline.
 When it does, all 10 meters behind it immediately report zero voltage and current, and a `breaker_trip` event is logged.
-The transformer stays offline for up to 3 batches, then automatically recovers with a `breaker_reclose` event — mimicking a real auto-recloser on a distribution grid.
+The transformer stays offline for up to 3 batches, then automatically recovers with a `breaker_reclose` event, mimicking a real auto-recloser on a distribution grid.

 Each batch also simulates **event-time latency**: meter and transformer readings are timestamped slightly behind the actual batch time (up to 20 seconds), reflecting real-world sensor delays.
 This makes the data suitable for testing late-arriving event handling in streaming pipelines.